-The Greenland authorities are well aware of the importance of avoiding overexploitation of the fish and shellfish stocks and scientific research has always been a priority.
-Continued surveys, carried out by the Greenland Institute of Natural Resources, have provided for the longest time series of shrimp stock monitoring in the North Atlantic.
+Greenlands authorities are well aware of the importance of avoiding overexploitation of the fish and shellfish stocks, and scientific research has always been a priority.
+Continued surveys, carried out by the Greenland Institute of Natural Resources, have provided for the longest time series of prawn stock monitoring in the North Atlantic ocean.

-Although a small population with limited financial resources, decisions have been made by the Greenland government to follow up with extended benthic surveys of the fishing areas, aiming at monitoring possible damages by fishing gear, imposed on the fragile organisms of the sea bed, such as cold water corals and sea sponges.
+Although a small population with limited financial resources, decisions have been made by the Government of Greenland to follow up with extended benthic surveys of the fishing areas, aiming at monitoring possible damages by fishing gear, imposed on the fragile organisms of the sea bed, such as cold-water corals and sea sponges.

 Funded by the fishing industry, such surveys have been carried out since 2012 by well reputed scientists of the Zoological Society of London.
 However from 2016, the Greenland Institute of Natural Resources is supposedly taking over to establish a Greenlandic benthic department.

 Safeguarding of sustainable fishery will always be a process and not a static condition.
-With five species already fully certified (shrimp and lumpfish in Greenland; cod, haddock and saithe in Barents Sea), Greenland Halibut in pre-assessment and all other fisheries under strict scientific surveillance, we feel proud about the leading role we have played in the efforts of obtaining the MSC accreditation.
+With five species already fully certified (shrimp and lumpfish in Greenland; cod, haddock and saithe in the Barents Sea, Greenland halibut in pre-assessment and all other fisheries under strict scientific surveillance), we feel proud about the leading role we have played in the efforts of obtaining the MSC accreditation.

 Facts about MSC:

 - Founded in 1996 by WWF (World Wildlife Fund) and Unilever.

 - International non-profit organisation which sets standards for sustainable fishing.